kalkin/Ddt/THOUGHTS.md

 My current issue with that is it makes it harder for the user to contribute back to the project in a way described in **Sensible Aproach** because:

 - You need all the source code from which the distribution is generated, which may be not deployed on your system.
 This might be an issue if you have no network connection at the moment.
 It enforces the human to fall back to the **Stupid Aproach**
 - Let's hope the distribution authors thought about adding all the relevant tests to the distribution from the main source repository.
 This might be not an issue if the distribution is generated with a smart tool.
 - How do you integrate with the currently cripled non cpan infrastructure?
-You need some kind

- - then how to build the distribution locally and install it with zef?
+- How to build the distribution locally and install it with zef?

-## How to handle different unit versions in the source repository
+# How to handle different unit versions in the source repository

 ### Issues
 - Should they be packaged as separate minimal distributions?
 If so how to